Reducing the Costs of Proof Synthesis on Rust Systems by Scaling Up a Seed Training Set: Anti-Cheating Policies

-\textbf{No Extra Assumptions.} A number of tags in Verus indicate that a certain property is an axiom; Verus will assume it to be true without actually proving it.
+A number of tags in Verus indicate that a certain property is an axiom; Verus will assume it to be true without actually proving it.
 These tags include \texttt{assume}, \texttt{admit}, \texttt{assert(false)}, \texttt{external\_body}, and \texttt{axiom}.
 Adding such tags to properties is another common pattern of cheating.

 For example, Listing~\ref{lst: cheating example assume} directly puts the post-conditions (need to prove) into an assume functions.
 Thus, Verus prover will always mark it as proved.

 To address this type of cheating, we identify all the places where such assumption keywords are used both in the original input Rust program and in the program output by LLM.
 We then check whether LLM has added additional assumption statements.